Washington Waldorf educates the whole child

 We are thoughtful about the use of digital media in education.

 We believe that young children benefit from little or no screen time and our classes reflect that belief.
-Our teachers have been particularly careful about the amount of screen time used (by age) and have balanced screen and non-screen time with appropriate alternatives.

-Our graduates are admitted to a wide range of colleges and universities, and most gain admission to their top choice.
+Our graduates are admitted to a wide range of top colleges and universities, and most gain admission to their top choice.

-Waldorf graduates stand out in the admissions process.
+Waldorf graduates stand out in the college admissions process.
 Our personal approach means that teachers are equipped to provide highly individualized, persuasive recommendations.
 Many of our graduates also receive substantial merit-based financial assistance.
-Beyond college, our graduates excel in a wide variety of careers.
-Our graduates are highly creative, entrepreneurial, driven, socially minded, and grounded in themselves.
-Learn more about College Placement at WWS.
+What colleges do WWS graduates attend?

 Washington Waldorf is one of more than 1,000 Waldorf schools worldwide, and our pedagogy is rooted in the pioneering work of Rudolf Steiner.
 Waldorf schools strive to develop the whole human being in a healthy and nurturing environment.